Timecrimes: Plot

 In the Spanish countryside, a middle-aged man named Héctor and his wife Clara live in a home that they are renovating.
 Héctor scans the forest behind their house with binoculars and sees a young woman take off her T-shirt, exposing her breasts.
 When his wife goes shopping, he investigates and finds the woman on the ground, naked and unconscious.
 He is stabbed in the arm by a mysterious man with bloody bandages on his face.
 Fleeing and breaking into a mysterious nearby building, Héctor contacts a scientist by walkie-talkie, who warns him of the bandaged man and guides him to his location, promising safety.
-The scientist convinces Héctor to hide from the bandaged man, who is just outside, in a large mechanical device.
-However, when he leaves the machine, Héctor discovers that he has traveled approximately an hour back in time.
+With the bandaged man just outside, the scientist convinces Héctor to hide inside a large mechanical device.
+When Héctor leaves the machine, he discovers that he has traveled approximately an hour back in time.

-The scientist explains that the machine is an experimental time travel device, and refers to Héctor as "Héctor 2".
-The scientist tells him that they need to stay where they are and let events unfold.
-Despite the scientist's warning, Héctor 2 drives off in a car, passing a cyclist, only to be run off the road by a van, cutting his head, which he wraps using the bandage from his arm wound.
-The bandage turns pink from absorbing the blood.
-The cyclist approaches to see if he is all right – it is the woman he earlier saw in the forest.
-He proceeds to replicate events by making her undress in view of Héctor 1.
-When she runs away, he catches her, inadvertently knocking her out.
-He lays her out naked on the ground and then stabs Hector 1 in the arm when he arrives.
+The scientist explains that the machine is an experimental time machine and refers to Héctor as "Héctor 2".
+The scientist tells Héctor 2 that they need to stay where they are and let events unfold.
+Despite the scientist's warning, Héctor 2 drives off in a car, passing a cyclist, who he recognizes as the woman Héctor 1 saw in the forest.
+Héctor 2 chases the woman, only to be run off the road by a van, cutting his head, which he wraps using the bandage from his arm wound.
+He then realizes the bandaged man from before is himself.
+The woman approaches to see if he is all right.
+Héctor 2 replicates events by making the woman undress in view of Héctor 1.
+When she runs away, Héctor 2 catches her, inadvertently knocking her out.
+Héctor 2 lays her out naked on the ground and then stabs Hector 1 in the arm when he arrives.
 The woman escapes.

 Héctor 2 returns to his home, where he hears a scream and chases a woman through his house and onto the roof.
-When he attempts to grab her, she slips and falls to her death.
+When Héctor 2 attempts to grab her, she slips and falls to her death.
 Seeing the body from the roof, Héctor 2 is horrified, believing he has killed his own wife.

-Héctor contacts the scientist over a walkie-talkie and convinces him to lure Héctor's past self to the lab with warnings that he is being pursued.
+Héctor 2 contacts the scientist over the walkie-talkie and convinces him to lure Héctor 1 to the lab with warnings that he is being pursued.
 Driving to the lab, Héctor 2 insists that he must travel back one more time, despite the scientist revealing that there is a Héctor 3, who told him he must stop Héctor 2 from doing just that.